mciocchi/atomic_d6/README.md

 ### Minimum Defensive Bonus

-Characters are granted a Half-Bonus at minimum when defending.
+Characters are granted a one-third-Bonus at minimum when defending.

 ### Feat Dice